IDI-Systems/SSProCloud-Docker/README.md

 ### Database Managers

+#### Native

+Native Database Managers are available since Pro Cloud Server v5.0 and should be used instead of ODBC.
+They do not require additional drivers and are easier to setup.

+#### ODBC (v4.x)

-**Only applies to v4.x!** v5.0 brings Native Database Managers which should be used instead.
+**Note: Native Database Managers should be used instead of ODBC!**

 _At this time, only Firebird DBMS is tested._